alelopes/awesome-rgbd-datasets/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://github.com/alelopes/awesome-rgbd-datasets)

 This repository contains the selected list of datasets found in our survey "A Survey on RGB-D Datasets".
-We gathered 203 datasets that contain accessible depth data, collected on a survey that reviewed 1,513 papers using depth data.
+We gathered 203 datasets that contain accessible depth data, therefore, this is the criteria to be considered an awesome dataset!

 Datasets are divided into three categories and 6 sub-categories, which represent distinct applications of RGB-D data.
 The taxonomy tree of the application types is available in Figure 1, and extra information and examples of each category are available in [our paper](https://arxiv.org/abs/2201.05761).